pepefrog69/conversation/configure-workspace.md

 You can use the Workspaces page to export workspaces and to copy a workspace to a new workspace.

 Exporting a workspace saves a copy of all workspace data in a JSON file.
+The workspace data includes intents and entities that you defined as part of the training data.
+It also includes counter examples that are created when you identify inaccurate classifications by marking them as irrelevant.
 Use this option if you want to import the workspace into a different service instance or save a copy of the workspace data offline.
 When you import a workspace, you can choose to import only the intents and entities, which can be useful if you want to build a new dialog using the same training data.

 Copying a workspace makes a complete copy of the workspace within the same service instance.
 Use this option if you want to adapt an existing workspace while preserving the original version.